 Use these crowdfunding tips to find success

-1. Make it clickable
+1. Make it attention-grabbing

-Focus on what will show up on social media: the title and the main image.
+If you’re wondering how to have a successful fundraiser, start by focusing on what will show up on social media: the title and the main image.

 The title should entice people to click on your fundraiser.
-How?
-By being intriguing and relevant.
-You can make your title relevant by including the actual cause in the title.
-For example: Bring Joy to Kids in the Hospital or, Helping Our Hero Get Back on His Feet.
+Try to make it intriguing and relevant for the reader by including the actual cause in the title.
+For example, titles like, “Bring Joy to Kids in the Hospital” or, “Helping Our Hero Get Back on His Feet” work perfectly.

-2. Write a good story
+2. Write a compelling story

 Here’s what to include for a great story:

-- The Hook: To hook your audience, focus on writing a great first line.
+- The hook: To hook your audience, focus on writing a great first line.
 It should create a reason for the reader to keep reading.

-- The Current State: Bring the audience into your moment.
+- The current state: Bring the audience into your moment.
 If this is a personal fundraiser, this would mean how you feel about your circumstances.
 If this is a fundraiser for an organization, focus on why it means so much for this organization to receive donations.

-3. Create buzz
+4. Create a buzz